US Spends TRILLIONS to Cure The Common Flu

 The amount of money the U.S. spent in WW2 was a lot cheaper for American taxpayers than this pandemic.

 The $1,400 federal payments going into millions of people’s bank accounts are but one slice of a nearly $2 trillion relief package made law this past week.
-With that, the has spent or committed to spend nearly $6 trillion to treat a common cold.
+With that, the United States has spent or committed to spend nearly $6 trillion to treat a common cold.

 Flu death data for the whole U.S. population is hard to compile quickly, but CDC officials keep a running count of deaths of children.
 Only ONE pediatric flu death has been reported so far this season, compared with 92 reported at the same point in last year’s flu season.
 So, $6 trillion has essentially taken care of the common flu.